All Episodes

 President Trump didn't get to have his lawyers decide on all this.

-He even though he was working with the with the Justice Mark, he didn't get aside that.
+Even though he was working with the Justice Department, he didn't get to decide that.

-We I've been saying for a long time we don't have equal justice or equal application of our laws.
+I've been saying for a long time, we don't have equal justice or equal application of our laws.

 They weren't found in Melania's closet.

-The same FBI that called and said, Would you mind putting a padlock on that room's door?
+The same FBI that called and said, would you mind putting a padlock on that room's door, which they complied with?

 So they had the access, didn't they?